Calling all presenters!

 - Workshop slots are 90 minutes long and may include demos.
 Visual aids (film projector, whiteboard, etc.) and dungeon equipment are available but must be reserved ahead.

-We especially encourage submissions from residents of the Prairies, the Atlantic provinces and the Territories, and from Black people, Indigenous people, people of colour, trans women and people with disabilities.
+We especially encourage submissions from Black people, Indigenous people, people of colour, trans women and people with disabilities, and from residents of the Prairies, the Atlantic provinces and the Territories.
 While presenters from outside Canada are welcome to submit proposals, we will give first priority to Canadian presenters.

 Remember, we’re a 100% volunteer-run and not-for-profit event; our volunteer presenters are entitled to the same discount as other volunteers, but receive no other compensation.
 Harvest is not a place where a celebrity culture is encouraged, so you don’t have to be “kink-famous” to present a workshop with us, and we don’t bring in keynote speakers.